Boiler Repair Bromley — Verified Heating Engineers

 How Bromley’s hard water damages boilers

-In a 1930s semi in Beckenham or West Wickham — where the original system may never have had a scale inhibitor dosed — heat exchanger scaling is among the most common repair findings.
+Thermostats may misread water temperature where scale insulates sensor probes.
+In a 1930s semi in Beckenham or West Wickham — where the original system may never have been treated with a corrosion/scale inhibitor — heat exchanger scaling is a common repair finding.
+Tell your engineer your softener or system inhibitor history when they arrive.

 Boiler types in Bromley’s housing stock